 We usually eat and buy only the leaves, but chives have edible, pinkish-purple or white flowers at their tops.
 Look for blades that are vibrant green and hold their tubular shape, avoiding bunches that are flattened, moistened, or yellowed.
 Keep them in the refrigerator for up to 3 days, and don’t wash them until you are going to use them.
 Treat them gently – many prefer to snip them with scissors.
 If you opt for your kitchen knife, make sure it’s sharp.

 Punch it up with Chives

 Chives are almost always added at the end of the recipe, as a raw garnish or as a finishing ingredient.
-The only times you will really cook them are in savory baking, an occasional filling, or in an herb bouquet for a stock.
+The only times you will really cook them are in savory baking, an occasional filling, or an herb bouquet for a stock.
 A classic American pairing of chives is potatoes (we also like them with sweet potatoes), followed closely by eggs (throw them into an omelet or other egg preparations).
-They are often featured in mayonnaise-based sauces to accompany seafood like crab and shrimp.
+They are often featured in mayonnaise-based sauces to accompany seafood, like crab and shrimp.
 Another old standard is combining them with parsley to garnish pasta dishes, like our Lemon Linguine or macaroni and cheese.

 Need more ideas?
 Here are some of some of our favorite recipes with chives:

 A reliable Southern smash hit with special sauce.

 An oniony, creamy, app served with hot pepper jelly on toast points.